 The ATV RIDE at the Base of Mayon Volcano

-It wasn’t too long ago when the ATV ride is made available so I guess we were among the few privileged to even try it.
-At P2,500/ head, you’ll get the chance to marvel the ma-rocky, ma-river, ma-bumpy yet ma-exciting na trail going to the base of Mayon. *Hay naku – ma-arte lang!
+It wasn’t too long ago when the ATV ride was made available to the guests so my assumption was we were among the first few privileged to try it.
+For P2,500 per person, you’ll get the chance to marvel the ma-rocky, ma-river, ma-bumpy yet ma-exciting na trail going to the base of Mayon. *Hay naku – ma-arte lang!

-I’m glad to be able to come with Coleen, she’s always on the go to try new adventures.
+I’m glad to be able to come with Coleen, she is always on the go to try new adventures.

-The climb-climb session- para ingnun climber (murag unsa kataas sa gikat-kat, sus!)
+The climb-climb session- para ingnun climber (murag unsa kataas sa gikat-kat!)

-Would you believe that these hard rocks were once hot lava released from the last massive eruption of Mayon Volcano in 2006?
-Yes na lang gud, mao may ingun ni tour guide gud.
+Would you believe that these hard rocks were once those hot lava released from the last massive eruption of Mayon Volcano in 2006?
+Yes na lang, mao may ingun ni tour guide.

 The view was out of this world.
-On every side, there was a unique piece of wonderful sight!
 I couldn’t believe to how close I was to Mayon.
-He’s so huge but its surface was so calm that time.
-It would be hard for anyone to believe that this sleeping giant has already killed thousands of locals.
+He was so huge and mighty.
+It would be hard to believe that this sleeping giant has killed thousands of locals due to eruption.

-On the otherside is the top view of Albay, an extremely laid-back, peaceful and clean town at the Southern part of Luzon.
+On the otherside is the view of Albay, an extremely laid-back, peaceful and clean town.

-Legaspi is an interesting and beautiful spot and would surely not doubt to visit again.
+Legaspi is an interesting and beautiful spot and would surely not doubt visiting it again.
 If mahitabo, mu-hapit kog Sorsogon, hadlukun naku si Whale Shark a.k.a Butanding, rar!